 While a single cup of coffee offers your body around 100 mg of caffeine to help you wake up, apples can give you a similar effect.
 But are they better than coffee?
 Both apples and coffee have different benefits for your body.
 While apples are full of vitamins, minerals, and fiber the good things about coffee can’t be denied.
 Coffee has no sugar, helps enhance your mood, and even may help fight diabetes and depression according to Healthline.

-While there isn’t any caffeine in apples, you can’t deny the boost of energy they provide when you bite into one.
+While there isn’t any caffeine in apples, you can not deny the boost of energy they provide when you bite into one.
 If you aren’t a coffee fan or would prefer to kick your caffeine habit, using apples as a way to boost your energy levels could be a healthy alternative.

 Featured Image Credit: Pezibear, Pixabay